Scott Lobdell: Marvel Comics

-In the 1990s, Lobdell became known for his work on Marvel Comics' X-Men-related titles, specifically Uncanny X-Men and the spin-off series Generation X. He wrote the first 28 issues of Generation X along with runs on Excalibur and X-Factor.
+In the 1990s, Lobdell worked on Marvel Comics' X-Men-related titles, specifically Uncanny X-Men and the spin-off series Generation X. He wrote the first 28 issues of Generation X along with runs on Excalibur and X-Factor.
 Lobdell was the primary creative force behind most of the major X-title related storylines throughout a majority of the 1990s, including "X-Cutioner's Song", "Fatal Attractions", "Phalanx Covenant", "Age of Apocalypse", the "Onslaught" saga, and "Operation: Zero Tolerance".

 Lobdell had writing stints on Marvel's Daredevil, Alpha Flight, The Adventures of Cyclops and Phoenix and early issues of issues of Iron Man and Fantastic Four during the "Heroes Reborn" event.
 Lobdell wrote the 1992 issue of Alpha Flight in which the superhero Northstar – originally intended to be gay, but closeted by the publisher's existing policy against openly LGBT characters – declared that he is gay, in a storyline intended to also address the HIV/AIDS epidemic.

-Lobdell returned to Marvel in 2001 to conclude plots he left behind with one last storyline, "Eve of Destruction".
+Lobdell returned to Marvel in 2001 to conclude plots he left behind with one last storyline, "Eve of Destruction", as well as the epilogue of Gambit, co-plotted with Joe Pruett with pencils by Georges Jeanty.

 Other work

-Lobdell wrote the script to Stan Lee's Mosaic and an upcoming film from POW!
+Lobdell wrote the script to Stan Lee's Mosaic and an unmade film from POW!
 Entertainment featuring Ringo Starr.
 He also participated in the Marvel Comics and Image Comics (from Jim Lee's WildStorm) crossover mini-series WildC.A.T.s/X-Men.

-As of August 2008, Lobdell is the regular writer for Galaxy Quest, a series published by IDW Publishing, with art by Ilias Kyriazis, centered on the eve of the relaunch of the Galaxy Quest series, now titled Galaxy Quest: The Journey Continues.
+In 2008, Lobdell became the regular writer for Galaxy Quest, a series published by IDW Publishing, with art by Ilias Kyriazis, centered on the eve of the relaunch of the Galaxy Quest series, now titled Galaxy Quest: The Journey Continues.

 To date, he has written the majority of The Hardy Boys Graphic Novel series by Papercutz.

 Lobdell has also performed as a stand-up comedian.

 Lobdell created Paranormal Activity: The Search for Katie with art from Mark Badger it was released in December 2009 on iPhone.

 Lobdell wrote the screenplay for Blumhouse’s slasher film Happy Death Day.
 The film was released on October 13, 2017 by Universal Pictures.

 Lobdell's original comic book series Ball and Chain sold to Netflix on May 14, 2020.
-The comic is being adapted into a feature film starring Dwayne "The Rock" Johnson and Emily Blunt.
+The comic is being adapted into a feature film starring Dwayne "the Rock" Johnson and Emily Blunt.
 Emily V. Gordon is writing the screenplay.